-This February, NJ educators have an abundance of great ways to recognize the contributions of African Americans from the Garden State as well as so much of the rich cultural history that has transpired right here in New Jersey.
+This February, to celebrate Black History Month, NJ educators have an abundance of great ways to recognize the contributions of African Americans from the Garden State as well as so much of the rich cultural history that has transpired right here in New Jersey.
 From curriculum resources addressing Black history to historical sites and museums, the following list contains some ready-at-hand ways to enrich your teaching now and throughout the year.

 1. Learn About New Jersey’s role in the Underground Railroad